filecoin-project/devgrants/open-grant-proposals/Stella-Pallet.md

 ![stella_draft](https://github.com/starmesh/stella/raw/master/stella_v0.1.png)

-Regarding Milestone 2, we are thinking to [embed DEX](https://github.com/alexxuyang/substrate-dex) for exchanging Asset ↔ FIL, not sure right in time of grant application, we will evaluate along the way.
+Regarding Milestone 2, we are thinking to [embed DEX](https://github.com/alexxuyang/substrate-dex) for exchanging chain native Asset ↔ FIL, not sure right in time of grant application, we will evaluate along the way.
+Regarding chunking, we are aware of limit 256M per file and no-native encryption.
+This might involve during development.
+Depends if other teams will delivery something usable in our horizon.

+We are open to discuss further questions as this proposal doesn't answer all possible questions.

 [What is Pallet?](https://substrate.dev/docs/en/development/module/#what-is-a-pallet)